6502Nerd/dflat/Oric-DFLAT/README.md

+# About Oric
+I've owned the same Oric-1 since 1983 (my first computer!) and thought it was well enough known.. but apparently not!

+So for the unitiated, the Oric-1 was a low cost microcomputer designed and built in the UK as a competitor to the ZX Spectrum.

+For more information please see: https://en.wikipedia.org/wiki/Oric

-# For the impatient!
+# For the impatient (like me)!
-If you want to get dflat running, please visit the emulator folder and follow a few short steps in the readme.txt file to spin up an instance of Oricutron running dflat and then load up a game!
+If you want to get dflat running quickly, please visit the emulator folder and follow a few short steps in the readme.txt file to spin up an instance of Oricutron running dflat and then load up a game!

 # Note: Wiki
 A friend recommended that I should point out there is a fairly extensive wiki on dflat.

-So after reading this, please have a look through the wiki to really get a feel for this language targeted at constrained 8-bit machinees.
+So after reading this, please have a look through the wiki to really get a feel for this language targeted at constrained 8-bit machines.

 https://github.com/6502Nerd/dflat/wiki